solsar2019/PNG-Parliament-Accountability/README.md

 # PNG-Parliament-Accountability

-A civic tech project to analyze PNG Hansard transcripts using NLP for legislative accountability and transparacy.
+This repository houses the code and documentation for a civic tech initiative designed to enhance political accountability in Papua New Guinea through Natural Language Processing (NLP) analysis of parliamentary transcripts.

 # 🇵🇬 PNG Parliament Accountability NLP Tracker